Pye Records: Piccadilly and Dawn labels

-Another, full-price, subsidiary, Piccadilly Records, was for new pop acts, including Joe Brown & the Bruvvers, Clinton Ford, the Rockin' Berries, Sounds Orchestral, the Sorrows, The Bystanders, Jackie Trent and, later on, the Ivy League.
+A full-price subsidiary, Piccadilly Records, was for new pop acts, including Joe Brown & the Bruvvers, Clinton Ford, the Rockin' Berries, Sounds Orchestral, the Sorrows, the Bystanders, Jackie Trent and, later on, the Ivy League.
 In 1969, Pye launched a less mainstream label for folk, jazz, blues and progressive acts, Dawn Records.
 The label artists included Mungo Jerry, Man, Donovan, Comus, Titus Groan and Trifle.

 Quadraphonic releases

-Beginning in 1971 Pye issued a series of "4D Stereo" LP recordings in the UK.
+Beginning in 1971, Pye issued a series of "4D Stereo" LP recordings in the UK.
 These were designed for playback in 4-channel quadraphonic sound.
 The records were encoded in the QS Regular Matrix system which was licensed from Sansui in Japan.
 Pye also marketed its own line of consumer electronics used for decoding quadraphonic records.
 These products were not especially successful.
 The last LP release in this series was in 1977.

 As PRT Records

 When the rights to the name Pye (then owned by Philips) expired in 1980, the label changed its name to PRT, which stood for Precision Records and Tapes, via a brief flirtation with Precision.
 At that time, it had sub-labels such as Fanfare Records, a late 1980s and early 1990s UK-based Hi-NRG label issuing records by Sinitta; R&B Records, a 1980s disco/electro label featuring Imagination; and Splash Records, which featured Jigsaw and the Richard Hewson Orchestra/RAH Band.
 PRT provided manufacturing and distribution for Gary Numan's label Numa Records, founded in 1984, which went on to release two dozen singles by a variety of acts alongside its eponymous founder, including actress Caroline Munro.
 Postman Pat songs and music, from the television series of the same name, were recorded at PRT Studios.

 PRT's parent company ACC was purchased by The Bell Group of Australia in 1982.
-In 1988 the Bell Group was purchased by the Bond Corporation.
+In 1988, the Bell Group was purchased by the Bond Corporation.
 However, the Bond Corporation was suffering financial problems itself and proceeded to quickly sell off most of its assets.
 PRT's record and cassette factory was sold to another record manufacturer, Meekland.
 Most of the masters of PRT's catalogue (except classical music catalogue) were sold to Castle Communications, which eventually became Sanctuary Records (now a division of BMG Rights Management).
 Precision Records & Tapes Ltd, formerly Pye Records Ltd, was officially liquidated in December 2013.

 At the same time, EMI acquired masters of PRT's classical music catalogue and assigned them to EMI Classics.